 Each execution of field calibration of the measurement antenna array to find the PWS settings provides a slightly different set of settings for the RF components for each antenna path.
 This results in variation of the synthesized plane wave in the QZ and variation of PWS antenna to reference antenna coupling.
 This variation is described by field repeatability term.

-A7-13 Frequency flatness
+A7-13 Frequency flatness of test system

 This uncertainty contribution to account for the frequency interpolation error caused by a finite frequency resolution during the calibration stage.